 Produced by Dana Anderson and David Wise, each track was professionally recorded with a hand-selected group of youth singers – plus Nashville’s world-class musicians and studios – highlighting the song’s essence in unexpected ways.

 “They are so talented and they were such quick learners,” Copperman says of the Homegrown Kids cast, whose enthusiastic collaboration offers hope for a divided world.
 “You listen differently when it’s sung by a kid.
-When I hear these kids sing ‘Most People Are Good,’ it just gives me chills.
-The same with ‘Everything’s Gonna Be Alright.’
-And then with ‘Get Along,’ it’s like ‘Wow, to hear a 13-year-old sing that, that’s heavy.’”
+When I hear these kids sing ‘Love Can Build a Bridge,’ it just gives me chills.
+The same with ‘Most People Are Good’ from Volume 1.
+And then with ‘Happy Girl,’ it’s like ‘Wow, to hear a 13-year-old sing that, it’s incredible.’”

 Homegrown Kids cast member, Dakota says “music connects me to people and their stories.
 It is an international language that everyone can understand at any age.”

 Cast member Ally adds, “Without the arts I would not have met the people I have, embraced the culture I have, or learned what my calling was.
 Music is part of who I am and always will be.”

 With Country’s mainstream popularity on the rise, and digital streams of children’s music exploding in the last two years (up 66 percent for on-demand listening, and more than 1250 percent for programmed playlists), it’s the perfect time for a big-picture project like this.
 Copperman hopes to turn it into a fully-realized brand, with multiple videos (like the “Dirt On My Boots” line dance) and tours injecting positivity into an era defined by distrust – but it will go even further than that.
 The Country music family is about to get a little bigger, and a little closer.

 Homegrown Kids cast members in their own words about the impact music has on their life: